-Another thing that should be mentioned is that the phase shifts would be expected to be accompanied by changes in the light curve pulse profile, because the shape and position of the hot spots is very different at different field configurations.
+Another point that should be noted is that the phase shifts would be expected to be accompanied by changes in the light curve pulse profile, because the shape and position of the hot spots are very different at different field configurations.